Skip to main content

 Stopped

-The triggerable exit request of a certain validator is triggered, and the Router forwards this notification to the corresponding module.
+When a validator's triggerable exit request is activated, the Router forwards the notification to the corresponding module.

 4.1 exit request is triggered